Taylor's University: Full university status (2010)

+Consolidation and subsequent leadership (2016–present)

+Professor Michael Driscoll, formerly Vice-Chancellor of Middlesex University in London, served as Vice-Chancellor and President from July 2016 to June 2018.

+In January 2018, Taylor's College closed its Subang Jaya and Sri Hartamas campuses and relocated its pre-university programmes to the Lakeside Campus, placing the college and the university on a single site.
+The group marked the 50th anniversary of its founding in March 2019.

+In November 2021, the private equity firm KKR agreed to acquire a minority stake in Taylor's Schools, the K-12 division of Taylor's Education Group.
+The transaction did not involve the university, and the group remained the controlling shareholder of the schools division.

+Professor Barry Winn, previously Vice-Chancellor of Sohar University in Oman and before that a senior officer at the universities of Bradford and Hull, took office as Vice-Chancellor and President on 22 January 2024.

 Lakeside Campus

 Completed in January 2010 and set on 27-acres of tropical greenery, the integrated purpose-built campus surrounds a 5.5-acre man-made lake, as well as a landscape of water plants, trees, and flowering shrubs.

 In 2011, Taylor’s received the Special Honour Award from the Institute of Landscape Architects Malaysia in Category 3: Professional Awards in Landscape Design and Planning.

 The Lakeside Campus was awarded in all three building categories of Interior Design, Architecture and Landscape.

+Faculties and schools

+The university's academic provision is divided into four faculties, each comprising a number of schools and departments and led by an executive dean.